spytliak/Genesis/README.md

 * [main.yml](/roles/wordpress/defaults/main.yml)                      - variables

 The env file with passwords in [files](/roles/wordpress/files/.env)
 There is encrypted by ansible vault.
-The password is "genesis"
+The password is: *genesis*